maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('republic', 80)
 10. ('peace wins', 73)
 ```
 Some popular keywords used positively include 'peacefulprotestcontinues' and 'peace wins.'
-The likely explanation for their sudden usage may be to encourage more peaceful protests and discuss how violence does not gain support.
+The likely explanation for their sudden usage may be to encourage more peaceful protests and attempt to reduce the backlash against the movement caused by the violence.
 ```
 Neutral Keywords:
 1. ('farmersprotest', 6634)